andyw8/andyw8.github.io/_posts/2020-03-15-cron-scaling-rails.markdown

 Spacing jobs one minute apart should be sufficient.

 You may later run into another problem of timeouts from jobs being too large.
-That can be handle with by map-reduce approach, but that's beyond the scope of this post.
+That can often be handled with a map-reduce approach, but that's beyond the scope of this post.

-## Further Improvements
+## Further Improvement

 Instead of having to boot up an instance of the app to enqueue a job, there's another approach we can take.